isacjunior/doc_widget/packages/doc_widget/README.md

 ## Generated file

 The generated code should be similar to this but don't worry about this, all this information will be used and rendered for `doc_widget`.
-All generated file contains a suffix `Doc` to help you to differentiate of widget.
+All generated file contains a suffix `DocWidget` to help you to differentiate of widget.

 - Widget file: `title.dart`
 ```dart